johnsyweb/johnsyweb.github.io/README.md

 3. Start local development with: `mise run server`
 4. Use `mise exec -- rake …` for ad hoc tasks (or ensure your shell has `mise activate` so `rake` and `pnpm` come from mise).

-All Rake tasks run subshell commands (bundle, jekyll, pnpm, node, ruby) via `mise exec`, so builds and tests use the versions in `.tool-versions`.
+All Rake tasks run subshell commands (bundle, jekyll, pnpm, node, ruby) via `mise exec`, so builds and tests use the versions in `.mise.toml`.

 `mise run server` runs three watch processes in parallel:
 - **CSS watcher**: Automatically minifies CSS files when they change